Eigenfunction martingale estimators for interacting particle systems and their mean field limit

-In this paper we consider systems of exchangeable weakly interacting diffusions for which uniform propagation of chaos results are known~\cite{Oel84,BRT98,BRV98,Mal01,DeT21} and for which the mean field SDE has a unique invariant measure.
+In this paper we consider systems of exchangeable weakly interacting diffusions for which uniform propagation of chaos results are known~\cite{BRT98,BRV98,DeT21,Mal01,Oel84} and for which the mean field SDE has a unique invariant measure.
 We assume that we are given a sample of discrete-time observations of a single particle.
 Due to exchangeability, this amount of information should be sufficient to infer parameters in the mean field SDE, in the joint asymptotic limit as the number of observations and the number of particles go to infinity.
 Our approach consists of constructing martingale estimating functions~\cite{BiS95,KeS99} based on the eigenvalues and the eigenfunctions of the generator of the mean field dynamics.
 Then, our eigenfunction estimator is the zero of the estimating function.
 The martingale estimator based on the eigenfunctions of the generator was used to study the inference problem for multiscale diffusions in~\cite{APZ21}.
 Unlike the finite dimensional case, the mean field SDE is a measure-valued process and the generator is a nonlinear operator, dependent on the law of the process.
 A direct application of the martingale eigenfunction estimator would require the solution of a nonlinear eigenvalue problem that can be computationally demanding and that would also lead to eigenfunctions depending on time via their dependence on the law of the process.
-We circumvent this difficulty by linearizing the generator around the (unique) invariant measure of the mean field dynamics.
-In particular, we replace the density of the law with the density of the invariant measure of the process.
+We circumvent this difficulty by replacing the law of the process with the (unique) invariant measure of the mean field dynamics.
 This leads to a standard Sturm--Liouville type of eigenvalue problem that we can analyze and also solve numerically at a low computational cost.
 In this paper we consider the framework where the invariant measure of the mean field SDE is unique.